 Elvira Olguin | Teacher

 I have been working with children for 18 years.
 I started after high school working with school age children and from there, over time, I worked with all ages of children.
 I enjoy working at E&D because of the closeness the families share and the community feeling E&D has to offer.
 I am also a mother of a beautiful daughter who likes to come in and help us out from time to time.
 We love to travel when we can and enjoy all the things mothers and daughters do together.

 I am a Colorado native and have always loved children.
 I was the child that always brought my baby doll with me everywhere.
 I am an avid reader and also enjoy listening to music and watching movies.
 I have earned three certificates and my AA Degree from Red Rocks Community College.
 I do plan on continuing my education in the future but presently I am excited to focus on my work with children.
 I look forward to watching children grow, learn, and become their own little people with their own personalities.

 Ash Albiniak | Teacher

-Ash Albiniak is a Colorado native, although she has lived in Missouri, Washington, New York, and Illinois as well.
-She started working with kids at 21-years-old with the Boulder Valley School before-and-after-school program, which led to Daycare work (which led to her meeting Emmy!), and she has been a nanny for Sydney and Cooper for the last 6 years.
-In addition to childcare Ash has a background in Theatre (BA from UNC), Film (our own goofy stuff), and she has a culinary certificate from Escoffier School of Culinary Arts.
+I’m Colorado native, although I have lived in Missouri, Washington, New York, and Illinois as well.
+I started working with kids at 21-years-old with the Boulder Valley School before-and-after-school program, which led to Daycare work (which led to me meeting Emmy!), and I have been a nanny for Sydney and Cooper for the last 6 years.
+In addition to childcare I have a background in Theatre (BA from UNC), Film (our own goofy stuff), and I have a culinary certificate from Escoffier School of Culinary Arts